 I had a spot of bad luck, as you can in the fourth image.
-I was parked outside a friend's flat in London and was the victim of a random hit.
+I was parked outside a friend's flat in London and somebody broke into the car overnight.
 Unfortunately some things were stolen from the boot, but nothing highly valuable.
 Live and learn.

 The last image was only about a week before the accident.
 We were camping in Cornwall.